frankn172/CPSC362-VCS/README.txt

   Result:
   SampleInput/
+    this.txt/
       2428-L4.txt
+    is.c/
       450-L2.c
     NextFolder/
+      aTest.txt/
         4293-L5.txt
+      input.c/
         4478-L5.c

 Features:
 Copies all the files and folders from the given directory into a new repository.
-Converts the file names from the given directory using the checksum provided and saves those files under the ArtifactID into the new repository.
+Converts the file names from the given directory using the checksum provided and saves those files under the ArtifactID into the new repository inside a folder withe the original file name.
 There are no missing features.

 Bugs: